devil-1964/education_github/CONTRIBUTION.md

 # Contributing to Education Github Clone Website

-Welcome to the Education github Clone Website project!
+Welcome to the Education GitHub Clone Website project!
 We're thrilled that you're interested in contributing.
-Your help is essential in making our website even more brew-tiful.
+Your help is essential in making our website even more beautiful.
 Before you dive in, please take a moment to review the following guidelines.

 ## How to Contribute